 - technology – your site’s features and layout (CSS style sheets, tagging, metadata, tab styles, etc.) must be designed in a way that can be interpreted by communication support technology like screen readers

-- video – because of recent legislation all information needs to be accessible to people who use BSL.
+- video – all information needs to be accessible to people who use BSL.
 This means your CMS will need to need to be able to host or integrate video

 - responsive formats – the site should be able to adapt to different formats (e.g. mobile screens, desktops, tablets) and have its text resized

-- translation – the site should be available to be translated into other languages, including providing information in BSL
+- translation – the site should be available to be translated into other languages, including in BSL

-- style – use fonts, images and colour that are easily readable for people with visual or learning disabilities
+- style – use fonts, images and colour that are easily readable for people with visual or learning difficulties

 - images – any images should be appropriately tagged and have relevant alt text and metadata

 - colour – your site should not rely on colour to convey meaning (for example, an instruction saying ‘click the green button’ may be impossible to follow for some users with visual impairments)

 - error messaging – error messages should give clear instructions and be written in plain English

 Content designers can make sure information is accessible by using plain English to write in a way that is easy for users to understand.